Volkswagen e-up! (2019-2022) running costs, insurance, warranty & tax

 - 2Range, battery & chargingThe latest Volkswagen e-up! has much longer range than its predecessor thanks to a more energy-dense battery, making it a more usable electric car than before

-- 3Running costs - currently readingThe Volkswagen e-up! is small, light and cheap to run – switching from a petrol car could save you thousands
+- 3Running costs - currently readingThe Volkswagen e-up! is small, light and very cheap to run, so switching from an equivalent petrol-engined car could save you thousands

 - 4Performance, motor & driveThe Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size and intended use